Savvythelegend/PGDocs/docs/postgresql_conf.md

   # ...
 ```

-!!!
-Seealso "PostgreSQL GUCs: Grand Unified Configuration"
+:::info ""
 Refer to the PostgreSQL documentation for
     [more information on the available parameters](https://www.postgresql.org/docs/current/runtime-config.html),
     also known as GUC (Grand Unified Configuration).
     Please note that CloudNativePG accepts only strings for the PostgreSQL parameters.